-Beaver Water District (BWD) sells water at the wholesale rate of $1.34/1000 gallons of water (as of Oct.
+Beaver Water District (BWD) sells water at the wholesale rate of $1.41/1000 gallons of water (as of Oct.
 1, 2021).
 That’s a cost of about 1/10th of a cent per gallon of water.
 A very good deal.
-Clean, treated, ready-to-drink tap water is sold to four customer cities — Fayetteville, Springdale, Rogers and Bentonville — which supply this water to more than 330,000 customers (Source: Data from each customer city as of Sept.
-29, 2016).
+Clean, treated, ready-to-drink tap water is sold to four customer cities — Fayetteville, Springdale, Rogers and Bentonville — which supply this water to more than 358,000 customers (Source: Data from customer cities and Arkansas Department of Health as of May 27, 2019).
 In 1973, the average daily demand for water from the District’s four wholesale customer cities — Fayetteville, Springdale, Rogers and Bentonville — was about 15 million gallons per day (mgd).
-Today, the average daily demand is 51 mgd and a peak day in the summer could reach to almost 90 mgd.
+Today, the average daily demand is 55 mgd per day and a peak day in the summer could reach to almost 90 mgd.
 The daily pumping capacity at Beaver Water District’s intake at Beaver Lake is 150 mgd.
 The daily water treatment capacity is 140 mgd.
 (Visit the Service Area Map here.)

-The population of Northwest Arkansas has grown significantly during the past 50 years.
+The population of Northwest Arkansas has grown significantly during the past 60 years.
 For example, in 1960 there were fewer than 100,000 people living in Washington and Benton counties.
-Today, the combined population of the Fayetteville-Springdale-Rogers Metropolitan Statistical Area (Northwest Arkansas) exceeds 500,000 residents.
-(Source: http://www.northwestarkansas.info/data-information-center.)
-Did you know that 1 in 7 Arkansans relies on Beaver Lake for drinking water?
+Today, the estimated combined population of the Fayetteville-Springdale-Rogers Metropolitan Statistical Area (Northwest Arkansas) exceeds 550,000 residents.

 |Average Daily Demand||Maximum Daily Demand||Total Monthly Sold||Historic Daily Peak|

 Maximum Daily Demand is NOT the sum of the individual Maximum Daily Demands.
 The individual Maximum Daily Demand for each city does not necessarily occur on the same day of the month.